Does Water Give You Energy? The Link Between Dehydration and Fatigue

 So does water give you energy?
 Here, we’ll show you how dehydration is linked to low energy and the importance of hydration when it comes to cognitive and physical performance.
-You’ll also learn how an oral rehydration solution like DripDrop ORS — a convenient, low-cost, proven alternative to IV therapy for mild to moderate dehydration — is essential to any hydration plan.

 Does Water Give You Energy?

 You may be wondering, “does water give you energy?”
 Water gives you energy by helping to prevent symptoms such as fatigue and tiredness that come with dehydration.
 Drinking a glass of water, even with an oral rehydration solution (ORS), won’t give you an energy boost unless you’re suffering from dehydration.
 That’s because it doesn’t contain any stimulants such as the caffeine found in energy drinks.
-However, drinking water with an ORS will help to bring energy levels back up to normal when your fatigue is caused by dehydration.
+However, drinking water with an electrolyte solution will help to bring energy levels back up to normal when your fatigue is caused by dehydration.

 How Dehydration Links To Low Energy

-One of the main symptoms of dehydration is low energy, also called tiredness or fatigue.
+One of the main signs of dehydration is low energy, also called tiredness or fatigue.
 In fact, people with chronic dehydration often feel constant tiredness that just never seems to go away.
 Dehydration can also cause confusion, difficulty thinking, and brain fog.
 Making matters worse, dehydration can result in physical impacts such as weak muscles, muscle pain, and an increased risk of infection such as kidney stones and UTIs.

 Here’s why.
 Water accounts for around 60% of human body weight.
 This water is found in everything from your blood to cells and organs.
 However, this fluid isn’t just made up of plain water.
 It also contains electrolytes such as sodium, magnesium, and potassium.
 Your body needs these minerals and fluid to carry out normal functions.